Skip to main content

 • Subtract all operating expenses (such as wages, rent, materials, and utilities) from the total revenue to get the NOI.

-• Sum up all the debt payments you have to make over the period being analyzed.
+• Sum up all the debt payments you must make over the analyzed period.
 This includes loan principal repayments, interest payments, and lease payments.

 • Divide the NOI by the total debt service to find the DSCR.